rdgpcampos/DDSGCMC/README.md

 These scripts were tested with the stable 12th of December of 2018 version of LAMMPS.
 Before using them, modify the path to the LAMMPS src files in source/Makefile (INC_PATH and LIB_PATH).
 It is also necessary to modify the same path in the run.sh scripts in /ddsgcmc/dd_sgcmc and /ddsgcmc/energy_sampling before running either of these calculations.

+Note that LAMMPS must be built as a shared library when using this method.

 Contact the authors for more information or comments regarding this method: